Ryusei-oss/free-market/README.md

 - has_many: products, dependent: :destroy
 - has_many: comments, dependent: :destroy
 - has_many: purchases, dependent: :destroy
-- has_many: likes
+- has_many: likes, dependent: :destroy
-- belongs_to: addresses, dependent: :destroy
+- belongs_to: addresses
-- belongs_to: creditcards, dependent: :destroy
+- belongs_to: creditcards

 ## productsテーブル
 |Column|Type|Options|